carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {: .language-bash}
 ```
 bin   etc   lib64  proc  sbin     sys  var
-boot  {{ site.remote.homedir | replace: "/", "" }}  mnt    root  scratch  tmp  working
+boot  bask  mnt    root  scratch  tmp  working
 dev   lib   opt    run   srv      usr
 ```
 {: .output}

-The "{{ site.remote.homedir | replace: "/", "" }}" directory is the one where
+The `{{ site.remote.homedir }}` directory is the one where
-we generally want to keep all of our files.
+we generally want to keep all of our files (Note: on Baskerville, the last letter of the directory corresponds to the first letter of your username).
 Other folders on a UNIX OS contain system files and change as you install new software or upgrade your OS.

 > ## Using HPC filesystems